UsenetBig8/STUMP/doc/md/installation.md

 The following packages should be available:

 * Perl
+* The `Email::Address` Perl module, version 1.910 or later.
 * A working SMTP server. sendmail is used in this guide.
 * Procmail
 * Access to a Usenet server with permission to inject approved messages.